USCqserver/HOQSTTutorials.jl/markdown/redfield/01-non_positivity_redfield.md

-and the properties of the bath are:
+The time scales (defined in [[1] Completely positive master equation for arbitrary driving and small level spacing](https://quantum-journal.org/papers/q-2020-02-06-227/)) of the bath are:

 ```julia
 τsb, err_τsb = τ_SB((x)->correlation(x, bath))